joelhawksley/identity/components-2020/outline.md

     render full path linter rule

 Our solution
-    existing hundreds of view models
-    idea while traveling
-    Set out to collect these ideas and think about what it might look like to bring them into Rails boulder ruby talk
-    rails talk
-    rails PR
     gem
     OS contributions
     struggles - losing confidence regularly
     regular pairing
     What we do is the best:
-    Encapsulating into a single object
     Easier to make fast
     Better than partials and helpers
-    Instance variable context encapsulation
     superset of the rails view layer
     Works exactly as you’d expect it to peformance